DuncanZh/msgraph-cli/README.md

 # Microsoft Graph API CLI

-`msgraph-cli` is a command-line interface (CLI) tool designed to interact with the Microsoft Graph API writen in Go.
-It provides an interactive shell, allowing users to authenticate, fetch users, and retrieve specified resources.
+`msgraph-cli` is a command-line interface (CLI) tool designed to interact with the Microsoft Graph API written in Go.
+It provides an interactive shell, allowing users to authenticate with secrets and retrieve specified resources.

 ## Features

 - Authenticate with Microsoft Graph API using credentials or a file
-- Fetch users from the Graph API
+- List specifies resources
 - Retrieve specified resources concurrently
+- Support expand argument to fetch additional resources
-- Interactive shell for ease of use
+- Provide Interactive shell for ease of use
 - Store results to JSON files for future use

 ## Usage